geonetwork/geonetwork-ui/docs/reference/state-management.md

 The search state is a core component of `geonetwork-ui`, as it handles the interaction with GeoNetwork Search API (which forwards the request to Elasticsearch).
 Many components/applications of `geonetwork-ui` rely on the search state, which is declared in the `FeatureSearchModule` module.

-The search state is responsible to store:
+The search state is responsible for storing:

 - any search parameters
   - aggregations